rlehfeld/rpyc-ng/docs/docs/services.rst

 Services
 ========

-RPyC is oriented around the notion of :ref:`services <api-service>`.
+RPyC-NG is oriented around the notion of :ref:`services <api-service>`.
 Services are classes that derive from :class:`rpyc.core.service.Service` and define "exposed methods" -- normally, methods whose name explicitly begins with ``exposed_``.
 Services also have a name, or a list of aliases.
 Normally, the name of the service is the name of its class (excluding a possible ``Service``